 RAID is a configuration that uses multiple drives to enhance performance, data reliability or both.
 Because the drives work in tandem and rely on having similar specs to ensure the best overall performance in the array, the drives require a bit more.
-Those looking to put together a RAID array would be well served by looking at Western Digital's Enterprise RE drives.
-These drives are specially designed to be put into RAID arrays.
-The 3TB versions are not the largest available but they have solid performance, 5 year warranties and are much more affordable.
-Prices typical range around $320.
+Those looking to put together a RAID array would be well served by looking at Western Digital's SE drives.
+These drives are specially designed to be put into RAID and network attached storage arrays.
+The 4TB versions is the largest capacity model available and offers solid performance plus a five-year warranty.
+Pricing is a bit high at $280.
 Since most consumer RAID uses don't necessarily require this level of performance, just about any other drive in this list in a pair will work well and probably be more affordable.
-If you need a more affordable model, the 2TB version is about one hundred dollars less.
+If you need a more affordable model, the 2TB version is just $140.

 Hybrid hard drives are not new but they try to bridge the gap between the performance of a solid state drive and the capacity of a traditional hard drive.
-Seagate has been in the business of hybrid the longest and are the most readily available.
-Their new SuperSpeed 1TB (part of their new Laptop SSHD lineup) offer a very large capacity combined with an 8GB solid state cache to boost performance.
-Now, they aren't as fast as a solid state drive but it can help with booting and loading frequently used programs.
-It should be noted that this is a 2.5-inch laptop class drive which makes it a good replacement for an older laptop drive but it can also be used in a desktop system as well.
-Pricing is around $130.
+Seagate has been in the business of hybrid drives the longest and are the most readily available.
+Their Desktop SSHD 2TB offer a very large capacity combined with an 8GB solid state cache to boost performance.
+Now, they aren't as fast as a solid state drive but it can help with booting and loading frequently used programs especially with non-Windows based systems.
+Priced around $120.